-As of the record date, there were [-] shares of PBG common stock and 100,000 shares of PBG Class B common stock outstanding and entitled to be voted at the special meeting.
-As of the record date, [-] shares of PBG common stock were held by directors and executive officers of PBG and their affiliates, and [-] shares of PBG common stock were held by executive officers of PepsiCo and their affiliates, representing approximately [-]% and [-]%, respectively, of the outstanding shares of PBG common stock entitled to vote at the special meeting.
+As of the record date, there were 221,183,719 shares of PBG common stock and 100,000 shares of PBG Class B common stock outstanding and entitled to be voted at the special meeting.
+As of the record date, 191,998 shares of PBG common stock were held by directors and executive officers of PBG and their affiliates, and 1,648 shares of PBG common stock were held by executive officers of PepsiCo and their affiliates, each representing less than 1% of the outstanding shares of PBG common stock entitled to vote at the special meeting.
 No directors of PepsiCo or any of their affiliates held any shares of PBG common stock as of the record date.

-As of the record date, 70,066,458 shares of PBG common stock and all 100,000 shares of PBG Class B common stock were held by PepsiCo or its subsidiaries, representing 100% of the outstanding shares of PBG Class B common stock, approximately [-]% of the combined voting power of the outstanding shares of PBG common stock and PBG Class B common stock, and approximately [-]% of the outstanding shares of PBG common stock entitled to vote.
-PepsiCo has agreed under the merger agreement that it will vote or cause to be voted all shares of PBG common stock and PBG Class B common stock beneficially owned by it or any of its subsidiaries (including Metro) in favor of the proposal to adopt the merger agreement at the special meeting.
-PepsiCo will vote or cause to be voted separately as a class all shares of PBG Class B common stock beneficially owned by it or any of its subsidiaries (including Metro) in favor of the proposal to adopt the merger agreement at the special meeting or by prior written consent.
+As of the record date, 70,066,458 shares of PBG common stock and all 100,000 shares of PBG Class B common stock were held by PepsiCo or its subsidiaries, representing 100% of the outstanding shares of PBG Class B common stock, approximately 38.6% of the combined voting power of the outstanding shares of PBG common stock and PBG Class B common stock, and approximately 31.7% of the outstanding shares of PBG common stock and PBG Class B common stock, and approximately 31.7% of the outstanding shares of PBG common stock and PBG Class B common stock, and approximately 31.7% of the outstanding shares of PBG common stock and PBG Class B common stock be voted all shares of PBG common stock and PBG Class B common stock beneficially owned by it or any of its subsidiaries (including Metro) in favor of the proposal to adopt the merger agreement at the special meeting, PepsiCo will vote or cause to be voted separately as a class all shares of PBG Class B common stock beneficially owned by it or any of its subsidiaries (including Metro) in favor of the proposal to adopt the merger agreement at the special meeting, PepsiCo will vote or cause to be voted separately as a class all shares of PBG Class B common stock beneficially owned by it or any of its subsidiaries (including Metro) in favor of the proposal to adopt the merger agreement at the special meeting or by prior written consent.

-What PBG Stockholders Will Receive in the Merger (See Page [-]).
+What PBG Stockholders Will Receive in the Merger (See Page 127).